 A001 the address The address is out of range for the specified instruction format.
 A002 the address The address is out of range for an RX2 instruction.
-A003 the operand The operand of a previously Squeezed instruction was changed making the Squeezed instruction invalid. в001 alignment The address of the operand is on an incorrect boundary for the instruction specified.
+A003 the operand The operand of a previously Squeezed instruction was changed making the Squeezed instruction invalid.
+B001 alignment The address of the operand is on an incorrect boundary for the instruction specified.
 B002 alignment An odd address used in a T constant location counter (LOC) was not even when the instruction was specified.
 C001 common mode An opcode that is not part of the common mode set is used in a common mode assembly.
 D001 data structure An illegal statement appears in a STRUC or COMN definition.
-E001 END placement An END statement was encountered - within a STRUC or COMN definition or within an unterminated conditional.
-F001 missing operand within a STRUC or COMN definition or F001 F002 missing operand register specification within a STRUC or COMN definition or within an unterminated conditional. register within a STRUC or COMN definition or within an unterminated conditional.
-A required operand is missing.
-A register value is not in the range of 0 to 15, or an odd register value is used where an even value is
+E001 END placement An END statement was encountered within a STRUC or COMN definition or within an unterminated conditional.
+F001 missing operand A required operand is missing.
+F002 register specification A register value is not in the range of 0 to 15, or an odd register value is used where an even value is required.
+F003 invalid source field Invalid label in the source field, a label in the name field is not followed by a space, or a required label is missing; e.g., on EQU.
+F004 invalid symbol More than eight characters were specified in a symbol.